 5. Blue = Electric Brakes or Hydraulic Reverse Disable (See Blue Wire Notes below.)

-If your truck has a built-in 7-pin socket, but you only need 5 pins, use a 7-pin connector anyway (see below), and just leave out the last 2 wires.
-It accomplishes the same thing for 5 wires, but with a connector compatible with your truck.
-The 5-Pin flat connector above is nice for ease of handling, but if your vehicle already has a 7-pin, just use it.
-It’s OK, within the standards, to customize for your situation.
+If your truck has a built-in 7-pin socket, but you only need 5 of the pins.
+Use the 7-pin connector anyway (see below), and just leave out the last 2 wires.
+It accomplishes the same thing for 5 wires, but with a connector that’s compatible with your truck.
+The 5-Pin flat connector above is nice for easy handling, but if your vehicle already has a 7-pin, just use it.
+It’s OK, within the standards, to leave out wires for your custom situation.

 For trailers that have a little more going on electrically, we recommend 7-pin connectors.
 The 2 added pins are for Auxiliary Power and Back-up Lights.